 Year 1 can be studied part-time over two years through the Lifelong Learning Centre.
 The remaining years will be completed full-time through the School.
 For more information visit Arabic, Middle Eastern and Islamic Studies on the Lifelong Learning Centre website.

-At Leeds we have a wealth of resources to help you make the most of your studies.
-Our departmental archive holds 500 Arabic manuscripts and as many as 10,000 archaeological artefacts ranging from Pharaonic to early Palestinian eras, offering plenty of original sources for research.
+Leeds has a wealth of resources to help you make the most of your studies.
+Our archives hold 500 Arabic manuscripts and as many as 10,000 archaeological artefacts ranging from Pharaonic to early Palestinian eras, offering plenty of original sources for research.
 These are complemented by our excellent library resources – and the University Library runs a comprehensive training programme so you can take the fullest advantage of them.

 However, we also have a wide range of electronic resources, including specialised computing facilities for Translation Studies and dedicated Interpreter Training Suites so you can explore different career options.
 There is also a fully equipped Language Centre with digital language labs, audio-video practice booths and Computer Assisted Language Learning (CALL).Back to top

 You'll be introduced to intensive Arabic language classes, which are delivered by leading teachers of Arabic.
 Core modules in your first year will provide you with practical Arabic language skills, which you will then build and refine as you spend Year 2 in an Arabic-speaking country.
 When you return, you’ll be able to work on your language skills in areas such essential skills in Arabic, advanced grammar and translation but you’ll also be able to choose from a range of optional modules to focus on the areas that interest you.
 Specialist subjects such as Arabic Media and Arabic Stylistics are offered on levels 2 and 3.